Rating: ★★★★☆ (4/5)

-*I received a copy of this book from the publisher through NetGalley.
+*I received a physical copy via the publisher in return for an honest review.
 This in no way affected my opinion of the book.*

 I’m not sure where to start because there’s so much to this story.
 After discovering his cousin, Jun was murdered and fuelled by a mysterious Instagram message, Jay Reguero heads to the Philippines to find out the real story.
 There, Jay must reconnect with a life he barely remembers and family who refuse to acknowledge what has happened.

 Told through a mix of narrations, switching between Jay and the letters addressed to him, Patron Saints was deeply emotional.
 It’s a coming of age story that really tugs at your heartstring.

 If you don’t know much about Duterte’s war on crime, this book really sets the scene really well.
 It’s not going to hold your hand and tell you the violent history of Philippine’s current president, but it really highlights and summarises the political background Jay is set in really well.
 We get an understanding of the situation from different characters.
 And I thought it was discussed really well and didn’t shy away from controversies and really emphasises how the context impacts Jay and his search for the truth.